ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/git-woa.md

 The installer starts.

-Click Next to acknowledge the GNU General Public License.
+Click **Next** to acknowledge the GNU General Public License.

-Set the destination location or accept the default location and click Next.
+Set the destination location or accept the default location, and click **Next**.

-Continue to click Next for any configuration settings.
+Continue to click **Next** for the configuration settings.
 You can accept all defaults if you are unsure of specific settings.

-At the end of the install process you see the screen below indicating setup has finished installing Git:
+At the end of the install process, you see the screen below indicating setup has finished installing Git:

 ![Install](/install-guides/_images/git-woa.png)

-Click the Finish button to complete installation.
+Click the **Finish** button to complete installation.

 ## How do I use Git on Windows?

-You can use Git on Windows from a Command Prompt or using Git Bash, a Linux-like terminal experience which includes Git and many other Linux commands.
+You can use Git on Windows from a Command Prompt or using Git Bash.

+Git Bash is a Linux-like terminal experience which includes Git and many other Linux commands.

 {{% notice Note %}}
 Git is not automatically added to your search path during installation.
 {{% /notice %}}

-To use Git, click the Windows Start button and then click `All apps`.
+To use Git, click the Windows **Start** button and then click **All apps**.

 You see the Git folder in the G section.